Collaborative Welding Cobots Changing the Industry

 Cobot Welding Applications

 Welding cobots can handle any kind of application just like a qualified welder.
-Different platforms support Arc, MIG, TIG, laser, plasma, ultrasonic, and spot welding.
+Different platforms support Arc welding, MIG, TIG, laser, plasma, ultrasonic, and spot welding.
 You can also set it up for soldering or brazing if required.

 The Hirebotics cobot welder system uses a Miller Invision 352 MPa Pulsed Welder with an S74 feeder.
 This gives you maximum flexibility for both steel and aluminum applications.